osemwengiearit/airbnb-clone-project/README.md

 - **DevOps Engineers:** Manages deployment, CI/CD pipeline, server infrastructure.
 - **Product Owner:** Defines requirements, prioritizes features, and represents the interests of stakeholders.
 - **Scrum Master:** Facilitates agile processes, removes blockers, and organizes meetings.

+## UI Component Patterns

+These are the key reusable components that will be designed for consistency and responsiveness throughout the application:

+### Navbar

+- Contains logo, search bar, user navigation menu
+- Responsive on all screen sizes
+- May include a dropdown menu for logged-in users

+### Property Card

+- Displays property image, price, location, and rating
+- Includes a “favorite” or “like” button
+- Responsive layout for grid view on the home page

+### Footer

+- Contains site navigation links
+- Includes company/contact info
+- Social media icons and copyright